 While LeBron isn’t a soccer player, the takeaway is instructive.
 If top professional athletes depend on orthotics for foot health and performance, then so should you.

 Soccer cleats usually come with a thin, generic insert that provides minimal support.
 You'll want to replace them with a firm, supporting arch support insole designed to fit in soccer cleats.
 Because soccer shoes are low volume, there is not a lot of space inside the cleat for insoles.
 Look for an insole with a thin arch support.

 In some soccer cleats, the insole is firmly attached to the shoe.
 If this is the case, the thin insert layer can still be removed by prying up under the middle of the arch.
 It should pull away easily, giving you more space to insert an arch-supporting insole.

 Tread Labs Dash insoles featuring a 100% carbon fiber arch support are among the best insoles for soccer cleats, created with 25+ years of biomechanical footwear experience.
 Limiting pronation while allowing the foot to flex naturally is our focus.

-Tread Labs offers a 30-day fit guarantee.
-Try our insoles in your cleats for thirty days.
+Tread Labs offers a 90-day fit guarantee.
+Try our insoles in your cleats for ninety days.
 If they don't improve your comfort and performance, send them back for a full refund.